Emergency energy plan for Tuesday postponed

 National Grid said that two energy supply alerts had been issued and then cancelled on Monday.

-It came after forecasts projected a large drop in the amount of power that Britain will be able to import from France on Monday and Tuesday evenings.
+It came after forecasts projected a large drop in the amount of power that Britain will be able to import from French nuclear power stations on Monday and Tuesday evenings.

 The lack of strong winds to power turbines has also affected how much power can be generated within the UK.